Damp can rise up through the ground, come from a burst pipe or from tiny water droplets in the air called moisture.

 If your rooms smell musty or stale then you might also have damp.

-If you think that you have damp then please report a repair to us or speak to your supported housing officer.
+If you think that you have damp then please report a repair to us or speak to your supported living officer.

 You can report a repair by clicking here.